nfriedly/contentful-dictate/README.md

 ## Browser support

-Works in recent versions of Chrome and Firefox, and possibly IE/Edge (untested).
+Works in recent versions of Chrome and Firefox, and probably Edge (untested).
-Does not work in Safari due to bugs in Safari's WebSocket implementation (as of v9.1.1).
+Does not work in current versions of Internet Explorer or Safari due to missing API support.

 ## Setup: